roastercode/goxp/README.md

   .
 Martini -> GoXp

   .
-Classic -> Sub (it is composed of subsection, like sub-directories of the software.)
+Classic -> Sub (it is composed of subsection, like sub-directories of the package.
+Ex: http://golang.org/pkg/net/ )

 + booster (inspire of codegansta injector) https://github.com/codegangsta/inject.git (licence MIT)